 This is what system-level shutdown looks like.
 Not a disrupted flight.
 Not a delayed departure.
 A coordinated pause across one of the world’s most critical aviation hubs, triggered not by operational failure but by the recognition that the environment in which aviation operates had become unsafe.
+The navigation disruption in the same conflict zone is documented in the GPS jamming piece.

 That convergence is the signal.
 When regulatory bodies on multiple continents agree, in real time, that an entire region’s airspace has crossed into a conflict zone, the question is not whether something significant is happening.
 The question is what it means.